-On Monday's the club has two 'open running' sessions that are more social and less structured than the formal operating sessions conducted at our Scheduled Running sessions (Thursdays) or Switch List operations evenings.
+On Monday's the club has an 'open running' session that is more social and less structured than the formal operating sessions conducted at our Scheduled Running sessions (Thursdays) or Switch List operations evenings.

 Socialise with like minded railway enthusiasts, run trains 'ad-hoc'.